pra85/wistia-doc/_posts/embed-options.md

 `string`, *optional*.

-The url to link to.
-If unspecified, `null`, or `""`, `text` will be shown as plain text instead of as a link.
+The URL the annotation will link to.
+If its value is `null`, `""`, or `undefined`, the annotation `text` will be shown as plain text instead of as a link.

 <div style="display:none;" class="navigable_end"></div>

 ### Annotations Plugin Example

-The following will configure an embed with an annotation link which will display when the user is between 0:03 and 0:08 in the video.
+Here's an example code.
+This code, when added to an embed, will configure an annotation link to display between 0:03 and 0:08 on the video.
 Note that this will override any existing annotations added in Customize.

 {% codeblock annotations-params.html %}
 <script>